fix-project/fix/docs/bootstrap.md

 ./build.sh
 ./serialize.sh
 ```
-After building, copy `./boot/` and `./.fix/` to the source directory of Fix.
+After building, copy `./.fix/` to the source directory of Fix.

 ## Way 1: Fetch from Release
 Either